-Our employees lead seven global networks to promote diversity within the bank as well as a number of common interest groups under HSBC Communities.
+Our employees lead eight global networks to promote diversity within the bank.
 Together they help to create a culture where everyone is included, business challenges are addressed, and advice and support can be shared.

 Our global employee networks play a critical role in achieving HSBC’s ambitions for diversity and inclusion.
-They focus on ability, gender, ethnicity, faith, age, working parents and carers, and LGBT+.
+They focus on age, disability and mental health, ethnicity, faith, gender, LGBT+, and working parents and carers.

 The Ability network is dedicated to leveraging the diverse skills and abilities of employees and carers of individuals with both visible and hidden physical and mental health challenges.